Quick CV Dropoff

-It’s great on your CV and improves your job prospects
+It’s great for your CV and future job prospects

-You will be showcasing your skills and experience from your paid employment but when you can also demonstrate that you have used these skills and competencies to help and support charities to further their cause, it shows that you are community-minded, conscientious and have a willingness to learn and develop yourself.
+In your CV you showcase your skills, experience and achievements from your paid employment, volunteering allows you to demonstrate that you have also used these skills and competencies to support charities and indicates that you are community-minded, conscientious and have interest in developing yourself too.

 Helps define and identify career goals and directions

 Volunteering will expose you to information that you may not otherwise have had access to and might give insight into what you are looking for regarding your own career.
 For example, you may have always wondered what it would be like to work in a smaller organisation where your role may be more varied or in a role that was more operational than service lead.
 Gaining first-hand experience through volunteering can be very valuable in determining your next career move.

 Volunteering allows you to meet new people who share your interests and values.
 This can be an excellent way to build your social network, make new friends, and even find new career opportunities.
 You may also have the opportunity to work with people from diverse backgrounds, which can help broaden your perspective and increase your cultural awareness.

 Volunteering is an easy and natural way to meet new people and build your network.
 Social interaction improves mental and physical health, which can include better brain function and lower risk for depression and anxiety.